SheaStevenson/moz-iot-lirc-adapter/README.md

 Currently, it creates a new device for each remote control you have configured, and adds a button action for each of its commands.

-Unfortunately, it's not quite install and go - you'll have to do some work to get everything running on your own gateway, but I've tried to
+Unfortunately, it's not quite install and go - you'll have to do some work to get everything running on your own gateway, but I've tried to lead the way as much as possible.

+### Features
+* Automatically list each available remote config as a device that can be added to the Gateway.
+* Set up each command as a button.
+* And if you've got the time and patience, you can override this default functionality with an extension.

 ### Prerequisites (AKA my specific setup)
 * A Raspberry Pi running Mozilla's Web of Things Gateway.
 [Instructions here](https://iot.mozilla.org/gateway/).